odoojs-odoo/odoojs/README.md

 1. run odoojs web app, load all menu, action, view.
 2. shou menus.
 3. pick one menu. get action.
-4. form action, get tree view and form view.
+4. from action, get tree view and form view.
 5. from view, get model and fields.
 6. fetch data from odoo server with model and fields.
 7. show data in view with field ui component.
-8. field ui component has attr readonly, visible, required, domain.
+8. field ui component has attr: readonly, visible, required, domain.

 ### odoojs editable view